ElesCloud/ESCDocuments/Training_PhaseTwo.md

 Illustrate in more detail our "input/output" concept here.
   - As personnel are promoted, their level of responsibility they receive is increased.
 Lower C-ranks just need to show up, but beyond that, it gets more involved.
     - If a person joins and they have no interest in doing anything other than combat, there is no shame in staying career Contracted.
 Everyone's contribution is appreciated and valued.
+    - Higher-ranked individuals have proven themselves to be trustworthy and have dedicated more time and effort to the group, but that does not mean they are more important.
   - It's fine to take breaks from ESC sometimes, both short and extended as needed.
 However, there's a difference between taking a break and going AWOL.
     - If there's a problem causing them to not want to be around, that person needs to say something.
 We can't resolve problems we are not aware of.
     - If that doesn't help and they are still not happy, they are free to depart.
 Our members should be here because they want to be, not because they feel like they have to be.